Category Archives: Marketing

 (Photo credit: Wikipedia)

-In the weeks since Facebook’s IPO, the Zuckerberg-lead social network has been under intense scrutiny, with many expressing doubts as to the financial viability of Facebook’s revenue model, especially with regard to its advertising service.
-GM pulled their Facebook marketing campaign, and music industry e-commerce startup Limited Run made an impact with their claim that 80% of the clicks for their Facebook ads were made by bots (although the jury is still out on the accuracy of that complaint).
-A study from the Advertising Research Council claimed that “blank” ads with no content were performing only 0.1% less well than regular ads.
+Additionally, the music industry e-commerce startup Limited Run made an impact.
+They claimed that 80% of the clicks for their ads were (details omitted).
+Whether that complaint is accurate is still a matter of debate.
+Furthermore, a study from the Advertising Research Council made a claim.
+It stated that “blank” ads with no content were performing only 0.1% less well than regular ads.

 Continue reading